-If you are looking for the perfect, easy-to-braid gluten free challah recipe, this is the recipe for you!
-This challah bread is light and fluffy and doesn't taste gluten-free!
-I share all of my tips and tricks so you can make this incredible challah recipe and a gluten free round challah for Rosh Hashana!
+If you are looking for the perfect, easy-to-braid gluten-free challah recipe, this is the recipe for you!
+This gluten-free challah bread is light and fluffy and doesn’t taste gluten-free!
+I share all of my tips and tricks, preferred gluten-free flour blends, and more so you can make this incredible challah recipe.

-I am so excited about this gluten free challah recipe.
-It is soft and tender and has that fluffy springiness that you typically find in regular challah.
+I am so excited about this gluten-free challah recipe.
+It is soft, tender, and has that fluffy springiness you typically find in regular challah.
 One bite of this soft bread, and you will be completely hooked.

 - This challah is soft, like the real deal!
-I have made it a few times, perfecting the recipe.
+I have made it a few times, perfecting the recipe each time.
 It even tears like actual challah!

 - You can work the challah dough!
 This means you can make some beautiful braiding designs!